heikkiket/gallery/docs/why.md

 ## How to create a simple photo library

-Create a directory tree containing pictures plus a gallery.toml file.
+Create a directory tree containing pictures plus a library.toml file.
 An example directory tree could look like this:
 ```
 ~/Pictures/gallery/
 ├── 2021